joe7575/beduino/manual/manual_EN.md

 }
 ```

 Please note that all changes on your program have to be stored with the "Save" button.
-Any other actions will lose your changes.

 Your program can now: